-Our first day consisted of visiting the Rhino and Lion nature reserve and the Cradle of humankind, which is site of the oldest known human remains and therefore is regarded as the origin of humans.
+Our first day consisted of visiting the Rhino and Lion Nature Reserve and the Cradle of Humankind, which is the site of some of the oldest known hominid (ancestor to humans) remains and therefore is regarded by some as a possible location where hominids evolved toward the humans of today.
 That’s pretty cool.

 The reserve seemed nothing short of awesome.
 I saw animals I’d grown up reading about in children’s books and in movies like the Lion King.
 Within a few minutes of entering the reserve my inner six-year-old was so impressed that my levels of euphoria were breaking the odometer, so to speak.

-I saw Wildebeests (which is what I jokingly refer to myself as when I take a horrible picture), ostrich, cheetahs, and endangered wild dogs.
-Most amazing of all, I saw lions, quite up close and personal (check out the video!).
+I saw wildebeests (which is what I jokingly refer to myself as when I take a horrible picture), ostrich, cheetahs, and endangered wild dogs.
+Most amazing of all, I saw lions, quite up close and personal.
 I noted their big roaming areas, lack of chains and obvious room to be the wild animals they are.
-I felt so differently about it than, say Tiger Kingdom in Thailand because these cats are given lots of room, aren’t hit with bamboo poles and the proceeds don’t go towards building a temple.
+I felt so differently about it than, say, Tiger Kingdom in Thailand because these cats are given lots of room, aren’t hit with bamboo poles and the proceeds don’t go towards building a temple.
 Some locals had also recommended it to me, Google turned up nothing negative on the park, and TripAdvisor had rather glowing reviews, so all seemed well.

 I posted about it and, to my surprise, started getting full-on attacked for my photo on Twitter.
 The comments quickly turned unconstructive and nasty, but since I don’t believe complex and nuanced discussions can happen with 140 characters, I largely ignored the trolls.